bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.7.4 [Beta]
+    - Route command order is now preserved
+    - Round command delays are now parsed from the CS2 file (not yet editable in UI)

 * v1.7.3 [4/16/23]
     - Added wizard to simplify new route creation
     - Improved value sanitization in routes (negative numbers, etc.)